 Estimated reading time: 3 mins

 The anticipation of venturing out onto the open road for your next big vacation is one great reason to leap out of bed in the morning.
-The cost, however, isn’t quite so delightful.
-You can, however, lower those costs with a few simple strategies.
-Here are some easy-to-do tips for traveling on a budget.
+We would all love to vacation in a luxury two bedroom penthouse, right?
+(Soaking up the sun in a roof garden, cocktail in hand.)
+How do you make your vacation affordable?.
+You can find great value accommodation, with a few simple strategies.
+Here are some easy-to-do tips for traveling with a budget in mind.

 1. Lower Your Expectations

 I know.
 That doesn’t sound much fun!
 But a lot of travelers begin their vacation planning process by thinking about luxuries.
 And of course, luxury items cost luxury dollars.
 Shifting your mindset away from top-dollar commodities to the pursuit of adventurous experiences can immediately present you with cost-saving alternatives.

 And really, that boils down to a simple choice.
 Before you choose your destination, start by talking about what you want to get out of your vacation.
 In what ways are you happy to push outside your comfort zone?
 Of course, you can still choose those little luxuries like eating at a great restaurant or taking the deluxe tour when nothing less will do, but selecting those moments with care will help you spend your money where it counts.

 Another great way to save money is by gathering as much local knowledge as you can before you arrive.
 Lonely Planet, of course, is a wealth of local information.
 The site has an ever-expanding section specifically catering to budget travelers, and the guidebooks offer a range of options for every budget.

 You needn’t stop there, though.
 Scrolling through Trip Advisor is an interesting way to trawl through your destination’s local delights, and you can frequently find a useful mix of tourist and local reviews for products and services.